vladshcherbin/slickjs/readme.md

 The package includes only core js file and core css file.

-After installing, you need to copy the theme from the **theme** folder to your project or use your own one.
+After installing, you need to copy one of the themes from the **theme** folder to your project or use your own one.
+The Slick theme uses some fonts, while the Custom one is pure css.

 ## Installation